Complete guide to classification algorithms

 Classification is the task of predicting a class based on the available data.
-It is a common and useful problem in many areas, such asmedicine, marketing, and banking.
+It is a common and useful problem in many areas, such as medicine, marketing, and banking.
 A simple example of a classification problem that you face daily is email.
 The types of classification algorithms in machine learning classify your emails as spam, or not.
 It is a binary classification.
 There are several types of classification algorithms in machine learning:

 In this article, we’ll take a look at classification types in machine learning.
 We’ll deal with binary classification and imbalanced classes simultaneously.

 The following structure applies to all data science concept in the article.
 The first step is to determine the classifier.
 The second is to train the model.
 At this stage, the classifier fits data with features and its class label.
-The model learns all classification algorithms in machine learning from previously known data and its categories.
+The model learns all types of machine learning algorithms from previously known data and its categories.
 Therefore, the task using types of machine learning classification is supervised learning.
 The classifier tries to establish relationships between the input features and their class.
 You can proceed to the prediction of new data after model training.
 And the last step is to check the quality of the tuned algorithm.
 The F1 Score is a metric for evaluating the performance of the model’s harmonic mean.
 It has the following calculation formula:

 We will also build the confusion matrix by class to check the distribution of predictions between classes.